-Last week, I was taking my usual breakfast in a coffee shop at Simpang Bedok.
+Last week, I was taking my usual breakfast at a coffee shop in Simpang Bedok.
 I walked from my office at Tanah Merah MRT station to Simpang Bedok.
-It’s only a 10 min stroll.
+It’s only a 10 minute stroll.

 On few occasions I witnessed this unusual scene.
 Usually I’m quite engrossed with my own activities either reading the morning papers or checking my mail on my mobile.
 This time I decided to observe this phenomenon.

 Two monks standing along the road-side just outside the coffee shop holding begging bowls.
-They are Thai monks from the nearby Thai temple just across Bedok Marketplace at Simpang Bedok.
+They were Thai monks from the nearby Thai temple just across Bedok Marketplace at Simpang Bedok.

 As I sat at the table in the coffee shop waiting for my mee rebus, I observed the two simple humble monks with heads bowed.
 They did not solicit any donation nor speak a word.
 They just stood there patiently as if time stood still.
 They were in full monk attire graceful and simple oblivious to all the bustling activities around.
 I was curious.

 I saw someone about to give $2 to them by placing in the begging bowl.
 The monk gently turned away and smiled.
 It was declined.

 Notice that the monks don’t wear slippers.
 There is a trolley beside them to carry the donated food.